apache/hudi/website/docs/quick-start-guide.md

 spark.sql("select uuid, partitionpath from hudi_trips_snapshot").count()
 ```
 :::note
-Only `Append` mode is supported for delete operation.
+- Only `Append` mode is supported for delete operation.
+- Deletes to a Keyless table via spark datasource is not supported.
+Deletes for keyless tables are supported with Spark-SQL MergeInto and DELETE commands.
 :::

 </TabItem>
 <TabItem value="sparksql">